Shank (2010 film): Reception

 In the United Kingdom, the film has received negative reviews.
 The Guardian gave the film two stars out of five stating that "after an explosive opening, it soon slips into the familiar formula of Kidulthood et al: 24 hours of mephedrone-paced escalating violence."
 Film4 gave the film two stars out of five, stating that it "soon becomes a little awkward, however, with its ambition tempered by uneven execution and a lazy grasp."

 Empire gave the film two stars out of five, describing the film as "all style over substance, the dialogue’s risible and the film looks like it was informed by a generation raised on Grand Theft Auto for any sort of cinematic aesthetic.
 If this is the future of film then we’re all doomed."
 The Birmingham Post wrote that "the risible script is incoherent, the dialogue frequently unintelligible and the story is nothing new", giving the film one star.
-Shank has a 0% rating at Rotten Tomatoes, based on 10 reviews.
+Shank has a 9% rating on Rotten Tomatoes, based on 11 reviews.